 The devolution of our health and social care means we can join up services to work better, and build those services around the individual and the community.
 It’s giving us the chance to tackle some of the biggest issues affecting our health, in the best way for our ten boroughs.
 Joining up our health and social care services is such an important part of devolution.
 It will make these services much more efficient, resulting in better care for everyone in Greater Manchester.

 There has never been a more exciting time to become a Greater Manchester nurse.

 As a nurse here, you’ll have access to plenty of support too.
 When you want to start the next phase of your career, or change direction, you can do that here too, without having to relocate.
 So whether you’re a student, a nurse somewhere else in the UK, or a trained nurse who’s taken time out, you can make a nursing role your own in Greater Manchester.

-Please view the map below to find out more about the organisations across Greater Manchester.
+Please view the map below to find out more about the organisations across Greater Manchester and apply.